AqwamCreates/DataPredict-Agent/docs/TermsAndConditions.md

    * Modifications or derivative works of the Software may only include external APIs that are **solely copyrighted by the Licensor**.

-   * Modifications that replicate or provide similar functionality to the Licensor’s Exclusive External Software **are strictly prohibited**, regardless of how such functionality is implemented (for example, using alternative libraries, custom code, or external services).

    * The modifications or derivative works that allow the use of third-party software libraries or frameworks that provide similar capabilities to the Licensor’s Exclusive External Software is **prohibited**, whether or not these third-party tools are used directly or indirectly through abstraction layers, wrappers, or any other method.

 5. **Commercial Use**: